tllvvv/lz4-sgori/doc/API.md

 ## Standard LZ4

-The standard implementation of LZ4 in the Linux Kernel only handles contiguous buffers, which has several downsides:
+The standard implementation of LZ4 in the Linux Kernel only handles contiguous buffers.
+For handling fragmented data there are several workarounds:
-- if data is fragmented, it has to be copied into an allocated buffer;
-- if data is big enough, allocating a contiguous buffer for it can be difficult.
+1) Copying the data into a preallocated contiguous buffer.

+    This would require allocating a big enough chunk of memory, which could cause issues for large data.
+    Although this method is easy to implement, allocation followed by copying would take an effect on performance and memory consumption.

+2) Running LZ4 for each of contiguous blocks.

+    When compressing a single block, we usually want to access as much of preceding data as possible to find matches.
+    In case of fragmented data we would use [LZ4 Streaming API](https://github.com/lz4/lz4/blob/dev/examples/streaming_api_basics.md).
+    The limitation here is that we are only able to use the previous block as a dictionary, and that can decrease the compression ratio.

-It becomes significant for I/O operations in particular, in which LZ4 is often used for its speed.
+Described downsides become significant for I/O operations in particular, in which LZ4 is often used for its speed.
-Also, failing to allocate a big enough chunk of memory would require running compression or decompression by parts, which brings unnecessary complexity.

 Signature of the most commonly used [LZ4 function for compression](https://elixir.bootlin.com/linux/v6.16.9/source/include/linux/lz4.h#L175) is as follows:
 ```c